AndrewJBateman/ionic-angular-project/README.md

 **tap** used to perform side effects.
 Every data value is received from the source, an action is taken on a part of the data then the data passeed on unchanged.

-**map** passes each source value through a transformation function then outputs the results, e.g map(x => 10*x)
+**map** transforms things.
+It passes each source value through a transformation function then outputs the results, e.g map(x => 10*x).

+**pipe** composes operators.
+Creates a pipeline of small reusable operators like map and filter.

+**from** converts a mix of other objects and data types into Observables

+## Ionic Controllers Used

+* [Alert Controller](https://ionicframework.com/docs/api/alert) alert appears on top of app contents.

+* [Loading Controller](https://ionicframework.com/docs/api/loading) overlay used to display activity and block user input.
+Loading indicators can be created, including spinners.

 ## Observables

 An [observable](https://rxjs-dev.firebaseapp.com/guide/observable) is created using 'new Observable'.
 It is subscribed to using an Observer and executed to deliver next / error / complete notices to the Observer, before the execution is disposed of.
-Sbscribers should be wrapped in try/catch blocks.
+Subscribers should be wrapped in try/catch blocks.

+a [BehaviourSubject](http://reactivex.io/rxjs/manual/overview.html#behaviorsubject) is a subject that requires an initial value and emits its current value to subscribers.

 ## Array Operators